French Valley Airport: Facilities and aircraft

 French Valley Airport covers an area of 261 acre which contains one asphalt paved runway which is designated as 18/36 and measures 6,000 x 75 ft (1,829 x 23 m).

 For the 12-month period ending September 30, 2023, the airport had 89,790 aircraft operations, an average of 246 per day, 100% general aviation, and <1% military.
 There was at the time 257 aircraft based at this airport: 215 single engine, 30 multi-engine, 2 jet aircraft, and 10 helicopters.

 The French Valley Cafe is a popular restaurant on the field which serves three meals a day seven days a week.
 Best known for breakfast, the cafe also has a full bar with the occasional happy hour.
 The interior is decorated with air memorabilia and has views overlooking the runway.
 A patio allows for outdoor service.

-There is also Wings and Rotors Air Museum, with military displays, flyable helicopters and an F-4 Phantom II in restoration to fly.
+There is also the Wings and Rotors Air Museum, with military displays, flyable helicopters and an F-4 Phantom II in restoration to fly.